-I understand that earlier today my colleague had the same question, but I didn't clearly hear what Mr. Joanasie had answered, but can the minister update me today on the status of this work?
+Earlier today my colleague had the same question, but I didn't clearly hear what

+Mr. Joanasie had answered.
+Can the minister update me today on the status of this work?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I cherish the Member for Hudson Bay on water questions.